AudioToolAgent: An Agentic Framework for Audio-Language Models: Results

 \subsubsection{Tools}

-To quantify each tool's contribution to system performance, this work estimates Shapley values using a two-stage, Monte Carlo approximation.
-In the first stage, the method generates multiple sampled permutations of the available tools.
-For each permutation, the system evaluates performance on the 100 examples from the MMAU subset.
-In the second stage, the approach calculates the final Shapley values by considering only combinations of two or more tools to determine each tool's marginal contribution.
-The final Shapley value for each tool represents the average of these marginal contributions across all sampled permutations.
-Figure \ref{fig:shapley_values} displays these values.
-The analysis clusters the tested tools into 4 categories, shown on the y-axis of Figure \ref{fig:shapley_values}.
+This work applies the Shapley values methodology (see Section \ref{ssec:agent:ablation_design}) to quantify each tool's contribution to system performance.
+Figure \ref{fig:agent:shapley_values} displays the estimated Shapley values with standard error bars computed on 490 sampled configurations across 20 tools.
+The analysis groups the tools into 4 categories, shown on the y-axis of Figure \ref{fig:agent:shapley_values}.

-Qwen2.5 Omni \cite{xuQwen25OmniTechnicalReport2025} provides the highest contribution, followed by Audio Flamingo 3 \cite{goelAudioFlamingo32025} and Gemini 2.5 Flash \cite{comaniciGemini25Pushing2025}.
-The top-performing tools were incorporated in the configurations of this work (see Section \ref{ssec:framework}) with two exceptions: Qwen2Audio \cite{chuQwen2AudioTechnicalReport2024} processes only 30 seconds of audio and audios in benchmarks are often longer, and AudSemThinker \cite{wijngaardAudSemThinkerEnhancingAudioLanguage2025} shares its architecture with Qwen2.5 Omni.
+The best performing tools were incorporated into the configurations of this work (see Section \ref{ssec:agent:framework}), with two exceptions: Qwen2Audio \cite{chuQwen2AudioTechnicalReport2024} processes only 30 seconds of audio and the audios in the benchmarks are often longer, and AudSemThinker \cite{wijngaardAudSemThinkerEnhancingAudioLanguage2025} shares its architecture with Qwen2.5 Omni.